opendocsg/opendoc-supreme-court-judgements/2019_SGHC_48/report.md

 122    Further, Menon CJ in _Rajendar Prasad_ also cautioned at \[48\] that although investigations might not be completed within a year, “this does not mean that a bland assertion from the \[Investigation Officer\] to the effect that investigations are continuing and that the seized assets are relevant will suffice”.
 The Magistrate “should be provided with such information as would enable her to be satisfied that there is a _reasonable basis_ for thinking that the seized property is ‘relevant for the purposes of any investigation, inquiry, trial or other proceeding under \[the CPC\]’”, where that is the basis on which the extension of the seizure is sought.

 123    I turn then to the amended s 370 Report.
 After examining the Report, I found myself facing the same difficulty as was experienced by the Magistrate.
 The amended s 370 Report lacked sufficient information to justify the continued retention of the seized property by the CAD.
 The only paragraph in the amended s 370 Report that suggested any links at all between the seized property and criminal investigations was paragraph 5.
-But all paragraph 5 said was that “\[the\] items seized continue to be relevant to investigations and will be required by the police as they are suspected to constitute evidence of offences under Section 406, 420 of the Penal Code (Cap 224), Section 148(1) of the Companies Act (Cap 50) and Section 34(1) of the Business Names Registration Act”.[\[note: 57\]](#Ftn_57) This was plainly insufficient, and was truly nothing more than a bland assertion from the IO which Menon CJ in _Rajendar Prasad_ indicated would not be enough.
+But all paragraph 5 said was that “\[the\] items seized continue to be relevant to investigations and will be required by the police as they are suspected to constitute evidence of offences under Section 406, 420 of the Penal Code (Cap 224), Section 148(1) of the Companies Act (Cap 50) and Section 34(1) of the Business Names Registration Act”.[^57] This was plainly insufficient, and was truly nothing more than a bland assertion from the IO which Menon CJ in _Rajendar Prasad_ indicated would not be enough.
 There was also an annex to the amended s 370 Report, but it added nothing to the inquiry into the relevance of the seized property to criminal investigations.
 All the annex contained was a laundry list of the items seized.

 124    The prosecution emphasised that the seized property was “evidence” of an offence seized pursuant to s 35(1)(_c_) CPC and proposed that as a distinguishing factor in this case.
 In this sense, this case was different from earlier cases concerning s 370 CPC, where the items were seized pursuant to s 35(1)(_a_) CPC.
-The submission appeared to be that because the seized property qualified as “evidence”, it must immediately be relevant to investigations, because evidence is necessarily relevant to investigations.[\[note: 58\]](#Ftn_58) As the prosecution put it: “_evidence_ must necessarily be relevant for the purposes of investigations”, and “where property suspected to constitute evidence of an offence is seized under section 35(1)(c), it also follows that such property is relevant to investigations.”[\[note: 59\]](#Ftn_59) The prosecution also appeared to capitalise on the “nature” of the seized property as evidence to downplay Menon CJ’s comments in _Rajendar Prasad_ that a bland assertion from the IO would not suffice.
-Instead, the argument was made that the information that must be placed before the court varied depending on the nature of the seized property, and Menon CJ’s comments should be restricted to cases where the seized property was suspected to be the proceeds of crime, rather than evidence of an offence.[\[note: 60\]](#Ftn_60)
+The submission appeared to be that because the seized property qualified as “evidence”, it must immediately be relevant to investigations, because evidence is necessarily relevant to investigations.[^58] As the prosecution put it: “_evidence_ must necessarily be relevant for the purposes of investigations”, and “where property suspected to constitute evidence of an offence is seized under section 35(1)(c), it also follows that such property is relevant to investigations.”[^59] The prosecution also appeared to capitalise on the “nature” of the seized property as evidence to downplay Menon CJ’s comments in _Rajendar Prasad_ that a bland assertion from the IO would not suffice.
+Instead, the argument was made that the information that must be placed before the court varied depending on the nature of the seized property, and Menon CJ’s comments should be restricted to cases where the seized property was suspected to be the proceeds of crime, rather than evidence of an offence.[^60]

 125    With respect, I failed to see how characterising the seized property as “evidence” of an offence made any difference to the analysis.
 I accepted, of course, that evidence should generally (though not invariably) be relevant to investigations into any offence.
 But the prior question was whether the seized property was “evidence” in the first place.
 The fact remained that no information had been given at all to support even this contention as to how the seized property was evidence of any offence.
 The offending conduct had not been particularised to any degree, so far as the s 370 Report was concerned, because all that was said was that there were alleged offences under the Penal Code, or Companies Act, or Business Names Registration Act.
 And because it was impossible to tell what the offending conduct was, it in turn became impossible to determine if the documents and devices seized were indeed evidence of an offence falling within the provisions identified.